 So far we have booked over 400+ hours of workshops this Fall exclusively from grant-based programming and I only see more of that coming as educators get back from summer break.

-If you are part of a grant-based program and would like to bring healthy culinary workshops to your students that are nutritious, educational and FUN, reach out to us at email@example.com or call (310) 890-8704.
+If you are part of a grant-based program and would like to bring healthy culinary workshops to your students that are nutritious, educational and FUN, reach out to us at email@example.com, Click here to meet with me! or call (310) 890-8704.